 To stay relevant in the industry, companies need to have a social media presence that reinforces their brand image rather than damaging it.

 J.K.
 Rowling has proven throughout her career that she understands the platform.
-A fine example of her ability to manage the crisis is when announcements.
+A fine example of her ability to manage a crisis is when announcements.
 The movie “Fantastic Beasts 2: The Crimes of Grindelwald” stated that Korean actress Claudia Kim would play Voldemort’s Snake.

 “Listen, Joanne, we get it… you didn’t include enough representation when you wrote the books… but suddenly making Nagini into a Korean woman is garbage… not good representation…”